Paleo crumbed fish recipe with almond flour. Served with dairy-free keto hollandaise sauce + Why I love healthy fats and pegan diet?

 - Gluten – people actually don’t need gluten and there have been researches that say gluten creates inflammation, autoimmunity, digestive disorders and even obesity.
 Of course, in many cases, it also depends on if you have a celiac disease or not.
 I usually don’t eat it because I feel like my gut starts to go out of balance when I eat that.
 It’s a really rare occasion when I do eat gluten.
 I get most of the nutrients with nuts and seeds.
 Most of the gluten-free grains such as quinoa are allowed in this “pegan” diet.
 However, you shouldn’t eat too much of them.

-Crumbed Fish with Hollandaise Sauce & Roasted Carrots
+Paleo Crumbed Fish with Hollandaise Sauce & Roasted Carrots (Low Carb, Keto, Dairy-Free, Gluten-Free)

-- 500 g carrots (you can use different colours to make it more interesting)
+- 500 g carrots (you can use different colors to make it more interesting)

 - 3-4 cloves minced garlic